cloudblog004/fantasticfoodies/content/en/posts/522-step-by-step-guide-to-prepare-speedy-chicken-pasandey.md

 - "Pinch baking soda"
 - "1 tsp lemon juice"
 recipeinstructions:
-- "Blend yogurt,green chillies, &amp; onion to make smooth paste.."
+- "Blend yogurt,green chillies, & onion to make smooth paste.."
 - "Marinate chicken fillets in this paste for 15 min.."
-- "Add ginger garlic, cumin, coriander, salt&amp; black pepper,baking soda, lemon juice in marinated chicken."
+- "Add ginger garlic, cumin, coriander, salt& black pepper,baking soda, lemon juice in marinated chicken."
-- "In pan add oil pour chicken with all masala &amp; cook on high flame for 5 min then cover it with lid &amp; cook on medium flame for15 min..then cook on high flame in 2 min oil separates.."
+- "In pan add oil pour chicken with all masala & cook on high flame for 5 min then cover it with lid & cook on medium flame for15 min..then cook on high flame in 2 min oil separates.."
-- "Ready to eat garnish it with fresh coriander &amp; green chillies.."
+- "Ready to eat garnish it with fresh coriander & green chillies.."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe